dinoperovic/djangocms-skeletor/README.md

 $ honcho start
 ```

+## Configuration

+Settings is managed by the [django-configurations](https://github.com/jazzband/django-configurations) project.
+This allows you to configure the settings using environment variables.
+For example setting `DJANGO_MEDIA_ROOT=/path/to/media`
+as an environment variable will affect the Django `MEDIA_ROOT` settings.

+The required settings are `ENVIRONMENT` which is either `development`, `stagging` or `production`.
+And ``DJANGO_SECRET_KEY``
+that comes included in `.env` file when first starting a new project.

+Read more about this project on [ReadTheDocs](https://django-configurations.readthedocs.io).

+#### Dotenv

+A [django-dotenv](https://github.com/jpadilla/django-dotenv) project is included to enable setting environment variables
+through the `.env` file in your project root.
+This file will be downloaded when starting a new project but is included
+in the `.gitignore` file.
+It should be unique for each of the enviromnents you install your project in.

 ## Deployment

 [Fabric](http://www.fabfile.org/) can be used for deployment via git.
 Edit the `fabfile.py` to update hosts for